SLTAT2025/SLTAT2025.github.io/README.md

 Our workshop is a full-day workshop.

-Check the main IVA conference registration page for details: https://iva.acm.org/2025/registration/
+Check the main IVA conference registration page for details: <a href="https://iva.acm.org/2025/registration/" target="_new">https://iva.acm.org/2025/registration/</a>.

 ## Program at glance